dralex03/portfoliopilot-api/README.md

 ## Start the API application
   * Run the following command on repository level to start the application: `python . run`

+## Running Tests

+Simply run `pytest` in the root directory to run all available tests.

+To see coverage of the implemented tests, run the following commands in the root directory:
+1. `coverage run -m pytest`
+2. `coverage report -m`

+For more details see the official [Coverage Documentation](https://coverage.readthedocs.io/en/7.5.4/).